Voice, Opera and Vocal Coaching at Eastman

 Some of our recent productions have been Mozart’s Così fan tutte and Le nozze di Figaro; Poulenc’s Dialogues of the Carmelites; Donizetti’s L’elisir d’amore; Britten’s A Midsummer Night’s Dream, Albert Herring and Turn of the Screw; Mecham’s Tartuffe; Conrad Susa’s Transformations; Handel’s Xerxes, Orlando; Cimarosa’s The Secret Marriage; Massenet’s Manon; Gluck’s Orfeo and Euridice; Smetana’s The Bartered Bride; Puccini’s La Bohème; Rossini’s Il Turco in Italia; Sondheim’s Passion, Assassins and A Little Night Music and Bock’s She Loves Me.

-Two Opera Scenes programs are presented to the public at the end of each semester in which all students from the opera performance classes participate.
+Opera Scenes programs are presented to the public in which all students from the opera performance classes participate.
 Studio productions are presented at the end of the spring semester.
 Productions have included: Signor Deluso, Goblin Market, The Telephone, A Hand of Bridge, The Stoned Guest, The Cradle Will Rock, La Voix Humaine, Le Portrait de Manon, and Phi-Phi!
 Outreach productions are also presented to area public schools.

-Frequent visits and master classes by such guest artists as Renée Fleming (MA ‘83), Marilyn Horne, Hermann Prey, William Sharp (MA ‘76), Håkan Hagegård, Martina Arroyo, Benita Valente and Dawn Upshaw help to enhance the vocal experience at Eastman.
-Vocal coaches such as Armen Guzelimian, Martin Katz, Thomas Muraco, Craig Rutenberg, Graham Johnson and Roger Vignoles have also presented master classes at Eastman.
+Frequent visits and master classes by such guest artists as Renée Fleming (MA ‘83), Marilyn Horne, Christine Brewer, Kristin Chenoweth, Stephanie Blythe, Jake Heggie, Gene Scheer, Ricky Ian Gordon, Lori Laitman, William Sharp (MA ‘76), Håkan Hagegård, Martina Arroyo, Benita Valente, Dawn Upshaw and Hermann Prey help to enhance the vocal experience at Eastman.
+Vocal coaches such as Margo Garrett, Armen Guzelimian, Martin Katz, Thomas Muraco, Craig Rutenberg, Graham Johnson, Roger Vignoles and Warren Jones have also presented master classes at Eastman.